VOL. III - APPENDIX C

 William Catt and Fanny Saunders.

-In 1901 they were living at Road, Warbleton where 44 year old William was farming.
+In 1891 they were living at Little Markley, Warbleton where William was farming.
+In 1901 they were living at Road, Warbleton and 44 year old William was still farming.
 William and Fanny had four children:

 - Joseph Catt.
 Born 1891